mas-bandwidth/netcode/README.md

 ## How does it work?

-netcode.io has three parts:

-1. The client
-2. The dedicated server
-3. The web backend

-The client could be a game that you write in Unity, or some other engine, the dedicated server is some game code you host somewhere with a public IP, and the web backend is the website your user connects to in order to authenticate before playing the game (eg OAuth).

-In the netcode.io model, you are responsible for writing your own web backend, and all you

-To implement this, the authenticated performed by the web backend is transferred to dedicated servers across UDP using a short lived _connect token_.
-This token is passed across UDP as part of the connection handshake, and ensures that any rate limiting for connections can be done at a per-authenticated user basis, rather than a having to write rules across each dedicated server instance running your game.

-the basic idea is that the web backend performs authentication and when a client wants to play, the client makes a REST call to obtain a connect token.
-Connect tokens are short lived and rely on a shared private key between the web backend and the dedicated server instances.
-The benefit of this approach is that only clients with a valid connect token are able to connect to the dedicated servers.

-For more information, please read [Why can't I send UDP packets from a browser?](http://173.255.195.190/gafferongames/post/why_cant_i_send_udp_packets_from_a_browser/)
+Please refer to this whitepaper [Why can't I send UDP packets from a browser?](http://173.255.195.190/gafferongames/post/why_cant_i_send_udp_packets_from_a_browser/)

 ## How can I help?

 This is an open source project.
-I need your help!

-What can you do that is useful:
+Please help if you can:

+Some ideas for things people can do to help:

 * Study the code, and look for flaws and weaknesses
 * Implement additional tests.
 Find ways to break the code
-* If you are a security professional, please contact me if you would like to help with the security audit.
+* We welcome anybody who would like to volunteer to perform as security audit of the code
-* Port netcode.io to your favorite languge.
+* Port netcode.io to your favorite language (eg. C#, Rust, Golang).
-* Help me write the netcode
-* Help create a test suite and framework to validate new implementations are conform to the spec

-This github repository contains the reference implementation of netcode.io.
-I'm happy to answer any questions you have, just log an issue, and if you are interested in helping port netcode.io to other languages like C#
+Please let me know if you have any ideas, and feel free to ask questions and get involved by logging issues.

 ## Author